 Like we mentioned before, insurance fees can sometimes be greater than what the initial level of coverage is.
 That’s where it pays to have those numbers in writing in addition to the contract — that way, you won’t be slammed with hidden extra costs at the end of the transaction.
 Sometimes shippers will add on fuel surcharges as well, so ask for a list of these added costs so you know exactly what you’re getting into.

-, but they’re all a means to an end — getting your vehicle delivered safely to your driveway.
+All car transport companies are different, but they’re all a means to an end — getting your vehicle delivered safely to your driveway.
 Before you get involved with a contract with an auto shipping service, find out what you’re likely to expect.
 Otherwise, you might end up paying much more than you thought you would.
 Find out more about this topic here.